 In a third example, you are using the Forms API to pass values to a single checkbox property (which is also an enumeration property).

 - Single checkbox properties have two options with labels "Yes" and "No" and corresponding internal values "true" and "false," respectively.

 - If you pass the value "Yes" via Forms API, that value is invalid because you must pass the corresponding internal value for that option's label, "Yes," which should be "true."
-Here's an example of what you would see if you pass the value "Yes" via Forms API:

 For more on the Forms API, check out or developer documentation.

 How can you fix the invalid data for affected contacts?

 For any issues with invalid values for enumeration properties, you won't be able to create a list to segment on those invalid values because the options for list segmentation are only the valid property values that are set up in the property -- invalid values won't be available for selection in the list.
 Instead, you could:

 - Add those invalid values to the property options in the property editory, then merge the invalid options with the correct, valid option.
 Check out this article on merging property options.
 Note: this option won't work for single checkbox properties or other default properties like Persona or Lifecycle Stage because the property options are not editable.

 - Create a list of contacts who have any value for the enumeration property by using the "is known" list filter for the selected contact property, then export those contacts.
 Once exported: